top of page

 Odds & Evens

-Odds and evens refers to the order given to the riders.
+Odds and evens refer to the order given to the riders.
 Each rider is given an odd or even title depending on their position within the rider line.
 The rider's odd and even line order will inform them of which direction they do certain moves, which go is theirs, and more.

 LINE LEADER